shagunuppal/Linux_Shell/README.md

 <b> Course Project for Operating Systems (CSE231) </b><br>
 <b> Instructor : Dr. Sambuddho Chakravarty </b>

-This is the implementation of Linux Shell in C programming language with some of the commands , both internal and external along with a few optional arguments of each of them .
+This is the implementation of Linux Shell in C programming language with some of the commands , both internal and external along with a few optional arguments of each of them .<br>
 The <b>Internal Commands</b> include the following :
 * cd
 * echo